Cherry Meringue Topped Cookie Bars

 This month the Cherry Meringue Topped Cookie Bars will #fillthecookiejar.
 Since it’s finally Spring and this month is Mother’s Day I came up with an easy recipe that I think says ‘hello spring‘!

-My mom loved fresh berries and cherries so for Mother’s Day I try to come up with a dessert that includes one of mom’s favorites to honor her memory.
+My mom loved fresh berries and cherries.
+So in honor of mom for Mother’s Day I try to come up with a dessert that includes one of mom’s favorites.
 Cherries have been on my list to add to cookies for the longest time, and I finally had luck with making cherry meringue topped cookie bars.

 Basic ingredients and a few maraschino cherries make a special dessert to fill the cookie jar, or for any special occasion.
 Think about adding this to a bridal shower or baby shower buffet.